Meet the #YSQUAD

-This is our Insights Specialist Anna, she's been working for the Y for many years and always turns up in the office with style.
-Gender equality & social justice has been her passion for as long as she can remember and she loves having the opportunity to put her strong feminism at the heart of her work.
-A self-described "non-profit tragic", she has 15 years of experience in fundraising & communications and has recently stepped into the advocacy & policy space.
-She's a Member of the NCW Auckland Executive and the Chair of Women's Health Action.
+Anna is all about Insights & Advocacy for the Y. Gender equality & social justice has been her passion for as long as she can remember and she loves having the opportunity to put intersectional feminism at the heart of her work.
+A self-described "non-profit tragic", she has 15 years of experience in fundraising and communications and more recently her focus has been on advocacy & policy.
+She's a member of the NCW Auckland Executive and Chair of Women's Health Action.

 Dellwyn is our fearless leader.
 She's passionate about gender equality and wants to amplify the voices of young women as New Zealand moves to more equitable outcomes for all its people and embraces the changes that will face us this century.
 She has 30 year’s experience in corporate and private business, has led a family foundation (the Stevenson Foundation) and a major charity (Cure Kids).
 Among her governance roles she has served on the Board of Philanthropy NZ.
 In 2017, Dellwyn founded New Zealand’s first Women’s Fund, bringing an idea to New Zealand that is mobilising women around the world.